-- Hot Water Extraction is the method of restorative cleaning recommended and endorsed by The Manufacturer.
+- Hot Water Extraction is the method of restorative cleaning recommended and endorsed for the North Cascades Collection.
 This method is proven to be the most effective means of removing entrapped soil and other residues.
 This method requires proper equipment to be used for best results.
 Even with the best available equipment and practices, this method leaves the floors slightly wet.
 Floors must be allowed to dry completely prior to being used.
 The use of air movement devices and the HVAC system will help shorten the drying time.
-The Manufacturer requires that all systems used on its floors be approved under the Carpet and Rug Institute's Seal of Approval Program.
-The Manufacturer also prefers that all equipment be at least a Silver Level cleaning system.
+All systems used on the North Cascades Collection must be approved under the Carpet and Rug Institute's Seal of Approval Program.
+It's also advised that all equipment be at least a Silver Level cleaning system.
 Floors should only be cleaned by trained technicians.
 IICRC Certified technicians are preferred. - Hot Water Extraction is sometimes inaccurately referred to as "steam cleaning".
 There is NO steam used in this method.
 This method injects a cleaning solution under relatively low pressure onto and into the yarn.
 This solution is either water alone or water mixed with a recommended cleaning agent at the correct dilution ratio.
 Typically, the temperature of this solution is higher than ambient room temperature.
-Per The Manufacturer the temperature of this solution should not exceed 140° F. The injection of this cleaning solution along with the action of the pre-spray described below loosens and releases the soil from the yarn.
+The temperature of this solution should not exceed 140° F. The injection of this cleaning solution along with the action of the pre-spray described below loosens and releases the soil from the yarn.
 The loosened soils and the cleaning solution are then extracted from the floors using wet vacuums engineered specifically for this purpose and incorporated into the equipment. - A pre-spray is recommended prior to the extraction process.
 The pre-spray is applied with a common pump type or electrically driven sprayer.
 As a general rule, this pre-spray must stay on the surface of the floors for at least 30 minutes prior to extraction.
 In very heavily soiled areas, this pre-spray is gently agitated into the floors pile to facilitate the emulsification and release of the soil. - In-tank cleaning agents should never be mixed in excess of the recommended dilution rates.
-When using a "box & wand" or truck mount Hot Water Extractor or walk behind units, one pass with spray and two dry passes are recommended. - Thorough and complete drying is critical on all The Manufacturer's floors.
+When using a "box & wand" or truck mount Hot Water Extractor or walk behind units, one pass with spray and two dry passes are recommended. - Thorough and complete drying is critical on the North Cascades Collection.
 Failure to allow floors to dry completely prior to receiving traffic may result in damage to the face of the floors as well as compromising the integrity of the installation leading to wrinkles, buckles and seam failure.
 Residual water may also facilitate microbial growth.

-The Manufacturer does NOT recommend any cleaning method that exposes the floors face to rotary friction.
+Any method that exposes the floors face to rotary friction is NOT recommended.
 This would include all Rotary Brush/Shampoo methods as well as the "Spin Bonnet" method.

-\\USE OF THESE METHODS WILL VOID FACTORY WARRANTIES.\\
+USE OF THESE METHODS WILL VOID FACTORY WARRANTIES.